C-Society/FOR2-AccessDenied/README.md

 ## Commom Components

 We are using postfix for mail server.
 The email address is already hardcoded with email "rachitmanchandas@gmail.com".
 The email will be send to the admin, Admin is also hardcoded.
+The Heroku API and the admin email can be changed by adding the arguments in the security-setup script.

+For Example:
+'''security-setup -e [admin email] -a [herokuapi]'''

+We also have security-setup -h for help menu.

 ## Main Script